ronnn-ddr/union_shop/prompt.md

 Provide the new code for `lib/cart_page.dart`, updated code for `lib/widgets/header_widget.dart` (to navigate to cart page from cart icon), any necessary changes to `lib/main.dart` for routing, and ensure the app builds and runs without errors.
 Create unit tests for the cart page functionality in `test/cart_page_test.dart`, testing empty state, item display, quantity updates, removals, and checkout.
 Add brief comments explaining the changes and how they integrate with the existing cart model and provider pattern.

+# Cart Model Unit Tests

+Create comprehensive unit tests for the Cart model class in the Union Shop app.
+The Cart model is located in `lib/models/cart.dart` and is a ChangeNotifier class that manages shopping cart state.
+The cart supports adding items, removing items, updating quantities, calculating totals, and clearing all items.
+The cart handles items with different sizes as separate entries.

+The test file should be created in `test/models/cart_test.dart` to match the existing test structure.
+The tests should verify all core functionality of the Cart model, including state management, business logic, and ChangeNotifier behavior.

+Specifically:

+1. **Add Item Tests**: Create a test group that verifies adding items to the cart.
+Test adding a single item to an empty cart and verify itemCount, items list, and totalAmount are correct.
+Test adding the same item with the same size twice - this should increase the quantity of the existing item rather than creating a duplicate.
+Verify itemCount stays 1, quantity increases to 3 (1 + 2), and totalAmount reflects the combined quantity.
+Use sample data like: id 'p1', title 'Test Product', price '£25.00', imageUrl 'test.jpg', size 'M', quantity 1.

+2. **Update Quantity and Remove Tests**: Create a test group for updating quantities and implicit removal.
+Test increasing quantity from 1 to 3 and verify the quantity updates and totalAmount recalculates correctly.
+Test decreasing quantity back to 1.
+Test that updating quantity to 0 removes the item from the cart (itemCount becomes 0).
+Test that updating quantity to a negative number (e.g., -1) also removes the item.
+Verify cart state changes appropriately in each case.

+3. **Clear Cart and Listener Notifications**: Create a test group that tests clearing the cart and verifying ChangeNotifier behavior.
+Add multiple different items (at least 2), verify itemCount and totalAmount are correct, then call clear() and verify all items are removed (itemCount = 0, totalAmount = 0.0, items list empty).
+Also test listener notifications by setting up a listener that tracks if notifyListeners() was called, then verify addItem(), updateQuantity(), and clear() all trigger notifications.

+Additional requirements:
+- Use Flutter's test framework with `flutter_test` package
+- Use `setUp()` to create a fresh Cart instance before each test
+- Use descriptive test names that clearly indicate what is being tested
+- Group related tests using `group()` for organization
+- Test only Cart model logic, not Flutter framework behavior
+- Ensure tests are independent with no dependencies between them
+- Use `addListener()` to verify ChangeNotifier notifications
+- Include sample code snippets in comments showing expected usage

+Provide the complete test file `test/models/cart_test.dart` with all 3 test groups, proper setup, and clear assertions.
+Ensure all tests pass and cover the core Cart functionality.
+Add brief comments explaining the test logic where helpful.